Battery care and maintenance

 JUMP STARTING YOUR BATTERY SAFELY

 Shield eyes and face from batteries at all times!
 Be sure vent caps are tight and level.
 Place damp cloth over vent caps on both batteries.
 Be sure vehicles do not touch.
-Use a good quality booster cable set.
-Comproof leads are recommended.
+Use a good quality booster cable set, for example Battery Town's surge protected jumper leads.
+These are part numbers BC750SP (35mm), and BC900SP (50mm).